Skip to main content

 Woman taking off wedding ring

-This week, the Supreme Court is due to hear the important family law case of Standish v Standish, which concerns how assets are divided following a divorce or the dissolution of a civil partnership.
+This week, the Supreme Court has handed down judgment in the landmark family law case of Standish v Standish, which concerns how assets are divided following a divorce or the dissolution of a civil partnership.

 Why is Standish v Standish so important?

-Standish will (hopefully) provide Judges, family lawyers and their clients with welcome clarity as to how non-matrimonial property will be treated in financial remedy proceedings following a divorce.
-Specifically, we’re anticipating that the Court will clarify the law surrounding when ‘non-matrimonial property’ can become ‘matrimonial property’.
+Standish provided Judges, family lawyers and their clients with welcome clarity as to how non-matrimonial property will be treated in financial remedy proceedings following a divorce.
+Specifically, the Court has clarified the law surrounding when ‘non-matrimonial property’ can become ‘matrimonial property’.

 The final judgment will be of great interest both to happily married couples who are undergoing wealth planning as well as divorcing couples, who’ll want to know how their assets are to be divided by the Court.